Hosting is one of the most important features of a website. And people rarely give it the attention it deserves.

-Below is an example of summary result of a Pingdom test.
+Below is an example of a summary result of a Pingdom test.
 This gives you details like performance grade, load time, page size, number of requests, faster than, and tested from.

 You can also get more details on the performance insights of your website.
 This will give you scores on different aspects of your website performance.
 You can improve on aspects where you have low scores to improve your website speed.

 This is the basic version of the test tool which is free.
 If you have an account, you can specify the location of a place close to where your website is hosted as this makes your results more accurate.
-You can also choose the browser you’re using for the test.

 The result shows you details like PageSpeed score, YSlow score, fully loaded time, total page size, and the number of requests.

-3. Ease of use
+3. Ease of Use

-On the Kinsta dashboard, you can view most of the details like your site, number of unique visits, bandwidth usage, data transfer, billing invoices, and you can see new content from the Kinsta blog.
+On the Kinsta dashboard, you can view most of the details like your site, the number of unique visits, bandwidth usage, data transfer, billing invoices, and you can see new content from the Kinsta blog.

-Kinsta is made fully responsive which means you can access your control panel on your smartphone.
+Kinsta is made fully responsive — which means you can access your control panel on your smartphone.

-You have details like name of your website, location, number of visitors, bandwidth usage, and disk usage.
-The last option is ‘Manage’ which allows you to get more details about your website and make changes when necessary.
+You have details like the name of your website, location, number of visitors, bandwidth usage, and disk usage.
+The last option is ‘Manage’ which allows you to get more details about your WordPress website and make changes when necessary.

 When you click on ‘Manage’ on a particular site, it leads to a sidebar that contains sections like Info, domains, backups, tools, plugins, and logs.

 Info shows you details of your website like IP address, data center location, SFTP username and password, SSH connection details, database access details, and an option to delete a site.
 In the Info section, you can also select the staging environment at the top right corner.

 Under domains, you can add your primary domain and additional domains.

-You also have backups which Kinsta creates automatically every day.
+You also have backups that Kinsta creates automatically every day.
 You can restore any of the previous backups, or restore to staging if you want to view or make changes in the staging environment.
 You can also create a manual backup if you want to do that.

 You can move your website from one host to another through the ‘Migrations‘ tab.
 There are various ways you can migrate your website to Kinsta which are explained later in this review.

 One way is to have support staff do it for you.
 For every plan, there is a provision for premium migration(s) and unlimited basic migrations from any host.
 You can start your migration on the migrations page.

 Kinsta DNS allows you to use the premium DNS services with Amazon Route 53.
 This allows you to create nameservers for your domain.
-Kinsta supports A, AAAA, CNAME, MX, SPF, TXT, and SRV records.
+Kinsta supports A, AAAA, CNAME, MX, SPF, TXT,CAA, DKIM, and SRV records.